-1. INTRODUCTION TO THE LUNA 2.0 DIVE COMPUTER
+1. INTRODUCTION TO THE LUNA 2.0 AI DIVE COMPUTER

-There are two versions of the LUNA 2.0, and in the following chapters this user manual describes the LUNA 2.0, the version without air integration and heart rate module.
+There are two versions of the LUNA 2.0, and in the following chapters this user manual describes the LUNA 2.0 AI, the version with air integration and heart rate module.

-The LUNA 2.0 is a sleekly designed and ergonomically shaped dive computer with selectable ZH-L16 ADT MB PMG and ZH-L16C+GF PMG algorithms, user updateable firmware, user replaceable battery, high contrast black and white matrix-segment display, and Bluetooth low energy interface.
+The LUNA 2.0 Al is a sleekly designed and ergonomically shaped dive computer with wireless air integration and heart rate and skin temperature monitoring, selectable ZH-L16 ADT MB PMG and ZH-L16C+GF PMG algorithms, user updateable firmware, user replaceable battery, high contrast black and white matrix-segment display, and Bluetooth low energy interface.

-1.1 Switching on and off the LUNA 2.0
+1.1 Switching on and off the LUNA 2.0 AI